h-escoffier/WILDkCAT/README.md

 - If multiple enzymes are provided, check if one match.
 - Identity percentage is not calculated if multiple enzyme are provided.
 - Arrhenius correction is made for all the values in the correct range of pH.
+- If multiple score for the same row, best score, the highest identity percentage and the lower value.

 ### predict_kcat.py